cltl-students/Eva_Zegelaar_Emotion_Classification_Dutch_Political_Tweets/README.md

 In each folder you can find one jupyter notebook containing the code and the data for system input.

+# Additional Folders
-Folder 'Pipeline-for-Internship-Red-Data', containins the final pipeline for Red Data in a .py file.
-This .py file contains the two 'best' performing systems (SVM polarity labels and SVM proactivity labels) and outputs a JSON file containing the tweets with their two labels.
+Folder 'Pipeline-for-Internship-Red-Data', contains the final pipeline for Red Data (my internship company) in a .py file.
+This .py file contains the two better performing systems (SVM polarity labels and SVM proactivity labels) and outputs a JSON file containing the tweets with their two labels.

+Folder 'Initial preprocessing' contains a notebook to preprocess the initial raw tweets.

 # Resources
 Word Embeddings: